One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

 Oh man, I felt like such a fool after that.

-She quickly rented the unit, and I waited until the first of the month for the rent to appear in my bank account.
+She quickly rented the unit, and I waited for the rent to appear in my bank account on the first of the month.

 After being told the money was coming for nearly 7 weeks, I finally took action and replaced her.